Three Pillars Seminar - Education

 Dr Bret Hart

-With a career as a medical practitioner spanning over 46 years, Dr Hart has an impressive list of accolades and extensive experience across early childhood development and health.
-He is currently an Adjunct Clinical Associate Professor at WAHPA, member of the Alliance for Future Health Inc, Board Member for Wellbeing in Schools Australia and Board Director of Puntukurnu Aboriginal Medical Services.
+With a career as a medical practitioner spanning over 46 years, Dr Hart has extensive experience including working with Child and School nurses in Community Health Services.
+He is currently Chair of the Board of Wellbeing in Schools Australia (WISA) and an independent Board Director of Puntukurnu Aboriginal Medical Service (PAMS).

 Dr Mark Boyes